Hello! I’m Michelle and I’m a chef, cake decorator, writer, mentor and Mom…and like you, I often wish there were more hours in the day.

 This blog is where I offer you some reality-based honest help and advice… but I’m also wrapping you up in a massive rainbow sprinkle encrusted hug because I truly understand what you’re going through.
 I love that the readers of this blog thank me for, “telling it like it is,” because that’s the whole point, really – to share with you, build a community and make you feel heard and understood.

-I invite you to become a part of this community by signing up for the newsletter, or joining in the discussions that happen on Facebook or Instagram .
-I’d love to get to know you, so please feel free to drop me a line and say hello!
+I invite you to become a part of this community by signing up for the newsletter, or joining in the discussions that happen on Facebook or Instagram.
+I’d love to get to know you, so please feel free to drop me a line and say hello! (and yes, I personally reply to every email I get sent.)

-I had to sum up this blog’s philosophy, it would be this:
+I had to sum up my personal philosophy, it would be this:

 Love your clients.